Suzanne McLaughlin, MD MSc FAAP FACP

 Associate Program Director

-Sybil Cineas, MD
+Sybil Cineas, MD FAAP FACP

-Dr. Cineas is the Associate Program Director for the Med-Peds residency program.
+Dr. Cineas is one of the Associate Program Directors for the Med-Peds residency program.
 She is a graduate of Georgetown University and Harvard Medical School.
 She completed her Med-Peds residency at Harvard (BWH/BCH/MGH).
 She joined the Med-Peds faculty in 1999 and has been an advisor and mentor to many classes of Brown Med-Peds residents.
 She oversees the Med-Peds residency ambulatory experience including the curriculum, a focused Enhanced Primary Care Rotation (E-PCR) for PGY2s, and Med-Peds-focused block rotations.
 She also enjoys working with and mentoring medical students.
 Dr. Cineas serves as a Career in Medicine faculty advisor at the Alpert Medical School of Brown University and is currently an Assistant Director for the Longitudinal Integrated Clerkship (LIC) as part of the medical school’s Primary Care-Population Medicine track.
 She is active in the National Med-Peds Program Directors Association, where she has presented her piloted E-PCR curriculum.
 She is the recipient of multiple teaching awards including the 2011 Department of Medicine Beckwith Teaching Award.
 Since 1999, Dr. Cineas has been a regular volunteer at the Rhode Island Free Clinic, serving on the clinic’s Medical Advisory Committee.
 She also serves on the Office of Diversity and Minority Affairs Advisory Group and is an advisor to the Brown Minority House Staff Association (BMHA).
 She also has a strong interest in international health and has participated in clinical experiences in Haiti, the Dominican Republic, and Armenia.

 Amina was born in Barranquilla, Colombia, and immigrated to the US at the age of 9-months-old.
 She loves helping others and has been working in health care for over 25 years with experiences in residency coordination, public health research coordination, graduate medical education, and cardiology.
 Amina and her two daughters have served as standardized patients at Alpert Medical School of Brown University for over 10 years.
 She thoroughly enjoys summertime and loves spending time with family and close friends.
 She’s also committed to her 6am morning workouts with kettlebells.
 In her free time, you can find her baking cakes and cookies from scratch, relaxing on the many beaches of Rhode Island, and listening to Spanish music.
 Her husband is a chef by trade and, as a family, they love hosting dinner parties and cookouts.